 Winter Sand is Available

-To assist in complying with City Ordinance for the removal of snow and ice from all city sidewalks, the DPW makes sand available for Holyoke Residents in the lot next to the Fitzpatrick Skating Ring on Maple Street.
-It’s located to the right of the rink near the swimming pool.
+To assist in complying with City Ordinance for the removal of snow and ice from all city sidewalks, the DPW makes sand available for Holyoke Residents at Jed Days Landing.
+It’s located off of Main St. behind Springdale Park.
 If the sand has been depleted please call the DPW at 322-5645 and we will deliver more sand as soon as possible.

 63 Canal Street